TRI Media Guide

 Emergency Response Procedures

 Tri-Cities Airport’s Public Safety department responds to emergencies that occur on airport property.
-The TRI Marketing department will manage all release of information to the media and public.
+The TRI marketing department will manage all release of information to the media and public.

 Aircraft Emergencies